-Also, any capital gain or loss passed through from an S corporation or any gain or loss on the disposition of S corporation stock by a qualified tax exempt (see S Corporations on this page) is taxed as a capital gain or loss.
+Also, any capital gain or loss passed through from an S corporation or any gain or loss on the disposition of S corporation stock by a qualified tax exempt (see S Corporations later) is taxed as a capital gain or loss, and reported on line 4.

-Capital gains and losses should be reported by a trust on Schedule D (Form 1041), Capital Gains and Losses, and by a corporation on Schedule D (Form 1120), Capital Gains and Losses.
-Schedule D, Form 1041 or Form 1120, if applicable, must be attached to Form 990-T.
+Capital gains and losses should be reported by a trust on Schedule D (Form 1041), Capital Gains and Losses, and by a corporation on Form 8949, Sale and Other Dispositions of Capital Assets, Schedule D (Form 1120), Capital Gains and Losses.
+Form 8949, Schedule D, Form 1041 or Form 1120, if applicable, must be attached to Form 990-T.